Speak-to-Structure: Evaluating LLMs in Open-domain Natural Language-Driven Molecule Generation: Speak-to-Structure (S 2 -Bench)

 Our approach to data construction fundamentally bypasses this bottleneck.
 S\textsuperscript{2}-Bench is designed for open-domain molecule generation tasks that do not rely on human annotations.
 Instead, we leverage automated chemical toolkits to programmatically construct tasks and evaluate outputs based on objective molecular properties and structural rules.
 This enables us to generate a virtually unlimited volume of data, effectively addressing the ``data hunger" that has constrained previous research.
 More importantly, this programmatic approach allows us to create tasks with a one-to-many relationship, where multiple correct answers exist for a single prompt, which better aligns with the complexities of drug discovery, accommodating its inherent variability and diverse outcomes.

-Specifically, we design a systematic and scalable data construction process, as illustrated in Figure \ref{fig:data}.
+Specifically, we design a systematic and scalable data construction process, as shown in Figure \ref{fig:data}.

 For \textbf{MolEdit} and \textbf{MolOpt}, we sample molecules from large, publicly available chemical databases.
 We selected Zinc-250K \citep{sterling2015zinc} for building our test set due to its manageable size and diversity, while the massive PubChem \citep{kim2019pubchem} database (with over 10 million molecules) serves as the basis for the instruction-tuning dataset.
 We utilize the RDKit \citep{landrum2013RDKit} toolbox to automatically extract key molecular statistics, including structural patterns and properties like LogP, MR, and QED.
-These extracted features are then integrated into our pre-defined, instruction-based prompt templates, which is demonstrated in Appendix \ref{sec:data}.
+These extracted features are then integrated into our pre-defined, instruction-based prompt templates.

-For \textbf{MolCustom}, we move beyond existing databases and programmatically generate instructions to test a model's ability to create novel molecules.
+For \textbf{MolCustom}, we move beyond existing databases and generate instructions to test a model's ability to create novel molecules.
 For each of the three subtasks, we randomly generate 5,000 instructions that specify a target number and type of atoms, bonds, or functional groups.

 Furthermore, for each subtask, we pre-defined a diverse prompt template pool to ensure that the LLMs are not overfit to a limited set of prompt formats.
 This programmatic construction not only allows for the generation of a much larger data volume but also ensures that our benchmark tests an LLM's intrinsic chemical reasoning ability, rather than its capacity for memorizing human-annotated patterns.
 By moving beyond the one-to-one paradigm, S\textsuperscript{2}-Bench provides a more robust and realistic evaluation, paving the way for models that can truly innovate and design novel molecules.